-The club is affiliated to the NKI (National Karate Institute).
+The club is affiliated with the NKI (National Karate Institute).

-The club mainly trains and teaches in Shotokan style, but members from other stylistic backgrounds are also welcome.
-Our aim is to integrate new members into the classes and emphasis the motion of sharing skills and information, while still having an coach to run the classes.
-The classes take a strong traditional, self defence approach to karate, while still preparing those who wish to compete for competitions.
+The club mainly trains and teaches in the Shotokan style, but members from other stylistic backgrounds are welcome.
+We aim to integrate new members into the classes and emphasise the motion of sharing skills and information while still having a coach to run the classes.
+The classes take a solid traditional, self-defence approach to karate while still preparing those who wish to compete in competitions.

-Beginners are advised to wear loose fitting clothes that are easy to move around and for those that intends to join the club we recommend buying a Gi (about £10).
-This will help build your identity as a martial arts practitioner as well as encourage unity among the members.
-Please let one of committees know if you would like to buy one.
+Beginners are advised to wear loose-fitting clothes that are easy to move around, and for those that intend to join the club, we recommend buying a Gi (about £10).
+This will help build your identity as a martial arts practitioner and encourage unity among the members.
+Please let one of the committees know if you would like to buy one.

-Experienced members are also welcomed to bring their own personal equipment
+Experienced members are also welcome to bring their equipment.

-For those who wishes to go up the ranks/belts, gradings are also done in this club, in Aberdeen.
-Gradings are not compulsory, however we strongly recommend that those who aspire to improve on their skill and development experience to attend gradings as many as you can.
-Gradings are a means of physically showing achievement throughout your time at the club and is a highly satisfying experience where dedication is directly rewarded with a new coloured belt.
+Gradings are also done in Aberdeen (at the main club of NKI) for those who wish to go up the ranks/belts.
+Gradings are not compulsory; however, we strongly recommend that those who aspire to improve on their skill and development experience attend gradings as many as they can.
+Gradings are a means of physically showing achievement throughout your time at the club and are a highly satisfying experience where dedication is directly rewarded with a new coloured belt.
 The more you train, the more you gain.
-It is even possible to reach Black belt by the time you graduate!
+It is even possible to reach the Black belt by graduating!

-There are several competitions occurring in the UK.
-The two main competition that the club usually aims for are the BUCS (British University & Colleges Sport) and SSS (Scottish Student Sport).
+Several competitions are occurring in the UK.
+We aim to participate in the BUCS (British University & Colleges Sport) and SSS (Scottish Student Sport).

-This year, although the situation we have currently is uncertain, it is still in our scope to involve both beginners as well as experienced individuals to these competitions.
+This year, although the situation we have currently is uncertain, it is still in our scope to involve both beginners and experienced individuals in these competitions.

-Participants needs to have graded a minimum of one time before being able to participate in the competitions.
+Participants need to have graded a minimum of one time before being able to participate in the competitions.

-Due to the restrictions, we are still planning our social events.
-We are hoping to have at least few sessions per month either via online or face to face.
+We hope to have at least a few sessions per month, either online or face to face.
 This is a fantastic opportunity to mingle with everyone, get to know your fellow Karate-ka and make new friends.

-For students, the membership fee of the club for the whole year is only £20 and £15 for one semester.
+For students, the club's membership fee for the whole year is only £20 and £15 for one semester.
 You can pay through this website.

 There is also an admin and insurance charge of £15.00 to be paid to the SU.
-This applies to all sports club and is only required to be paid once regardless of the number of sports club joined.
+This applies to all sports clubs and is only required to be paid once regardless of the number of sports clubs joined.

 Licences and Insurance

-Addition to the membership, you will be asked to pay for licences and insurance (£12 per year) to National Karate Institute.
-This should directly pay to our coach after you decided to join.
+In addition to the membership, you will be asked to pay for licences and insurance (£12 per year) to National Karate Institute.
+This should be directly delivered to our coach after you decide to join.